 - Laughing, accepting what you did wrong and try it again.

-I'm pretty sure you would rather be in group 2), right?
-Not only helps you achieving goals faster, but self confidence is highly boosted.
-It trains your willpower and discipline as well, two attitudes highly correlated.
+You would rather be in group 2), right?
+Not only helps you achieving goals faster, but it increases your self confidence

 Write down your goals